TheIoTLearningInitiative/InternetOfThingsCommunications/README.md

 - Commands: Command from other systems to a device or a group of devices to perform specific activities
 - Notifications: Information flowing from other systems to a device (group) for conveying status changes

+> A service-oriented architecture (SOA) is an architectural pattern in computer software design in which application components provide services to other components via a communications protocol, typically over a network.
+The principles of service-orientation are independent of any vendor, product or technology.
+[Wikipedia](https://en.wikipedia.org/wiki/Service-oriented_architecture)

 ## M2M